Joe Leydon

-Joseph Patrick Michael Leydon (born August 22, 1952) is an American film critic and historian.
+Joseph Patrick Michael Leydon (born August 22, 1952) is an American film critic and historian who is senior entertainment editor for Cowboys & Indians Magazine..
 A critic and correspondent for Variety since 1990, he is the author of Joe Leydon's Guide to Essential Movies You Must See (Michael Wiese Productions), and was a contributing critic for Leonard Maltin's Movie Guide.
 As of July 2021 he has 1225 reviews collected on the website Rotten Tomatoes.
 He is also a founding member of Houston Film Critics Society, and a voting member of Critics Choice.
-Leydon is entertainment editor for Cowboys & Indians Magazine.

 Life and career

 Leydon was born in New Orleans, Louisiana and raised in the city's Ninth Ward.
 He graduated from Loyola University with a degree in journalism (with a minor in film).
 At Loyola, he studied under the late Ralph T. Bell.
 In 2007, he earned a Master of Arts degree at the Jack J. Valenti School of Communication at University of Houston.